calyston/art-equals-freedom/README.md

 #### Project Goals

-01 - To design and build a functional ecommerce website using Adobe XD and WordPress Woocommerce
+01 - To design an ecommerce website using Adobe XD

 ### Site Map